founddrama/infinite-notes/content/characters/Hal.md

 * "Hal likes to get high in secret..." - but is more attached to the secrecy
 * pp. 49 - 1st appearance of the one-hitter
 * [Avril](/characters/Avril) never leaves the grounds
+* Nov.
+6th - first appearance of the NASA cup and Hal's spitting.

 >